- What is an ACTP?

 Can I develop similar products for both human and animal use?

 Yes.
 If you are developing products intended for both human and animal use, this will involve oversight from both FDA’s Center for Biologics Evaluation and Research (CBER) and Center for Veterinary Medicine (CVM).
 We encourage you to reach out to both Centers early in the development process.
-Data intended to support the animal drug approval may be generated during preclinical development of the human product.
+Data intended to support the ACTP approval may be generated during preclinical development of the human product.
 Before you generate data in the target species, you can meet with CVM to discuss your development plan.

 My laboratory provides a service to veterinarians by processing autologous animal cells or tissues and returning them to the veterinarian for use in a patient animal.
 Is this regulated by FDA?

 ACTPs intended to diagnose, cure, mitigate, treat, or prevent disease in animals, or affect the structure or any function of the recipient animal, are generally regulated as ACTPs by FDA.
 Persons performing operations (such as processing, packaging, holding, testing, analyzing, or labeling) required to produce an ACTP are considered manufacturers.
 This includes persons operating in a laboratory setting.
 Manufacturers of ACTPs are subject to the same regulatory requirements as manufacturers of other products.